 No. 279 Madison Avenue became home to the Frederick Billings family.
 Billings had become President of the Northern Pacific Railroad in 1879.
 Seventeen years earlier, on March 31, 1862, he had married Julia Parmly.
-The couple had six children.
+The couple had seven children.

 The family maintained a 1,000-acre summer estate in Woodstock, Vermont which, according to The Sun, contained "a mansion" and had "six miles of drives on it."
 While Julia focused on New York City charities during the winter season, Frederick bestowed towns and institutions with gifts.

 He purchased the 12,000-volume library of George P. Marsh, former U.S. Minister to Italy, for $15,000 and donated it to the University of Vermont.
 To house the collection, he built a $200,000 library for the school designed by Henry Hobson Richardson.
 In the late 1880s he erected a Congregational church in Billings, Montana (a town named for him).